-Annie’s contemporary style has attracted a growing list of private collectors, corporate collaborations, and media spotlights.
+The powerful message and modern style of Annie’s contemporary art has attracted a growing list of private collectors, corporate collaborations, and media spotlights.

 Annie has been featured in several publications including D Magazine, 817 Home, Visit Dallas, Paper City, Culture Map, Lakewood Advocate, Park Cities The Good Life, My Sweet Charity, and Voyage Dallas.
 Her work was selected for the 2022 edition of ArtFolio, a tabletop book dedicated to featuring “the best in abstract and contemporary work” as well as art-zine, Numb: The Typography Issue, by Douglass King.